Russian mobile hospital attacked, medic killed, state media reports

 The United States and Russia verbally dueled before the vote, which called for a seven-day truce.
 Venezuela also rejected the resolution.

-came as the Syrian regime continues to blitz Aleppo's east in support of its troops there, as part of an operation to seize control of the area held by rebels for more than four years.
+The vote came as the Syrian regime continues to blitz Aleppo’s east in support of its troops there, as part of an operation to seize control of the area held by rebels for more than four years.

 While the regime has made sweeping territorial gains in eastern Aleppo, rebel forces fought back Monday in the al-Mayassar neighborhood.
 Rebels also hit a Russian mobile hospital in Aleppo, killing two female medics and injuring another pediatrician, Russia’s Defense Ministry said in a statement.